 Civic engagement gives students a competitive edge when entering the workforce, and has been cited as a major reason people succeed in school and in life.

-STUDENTS: Ask your professor how you can include community-engaged learning and civic engagement into your studies – or check us out for other ways to get involved.
+STUDENTS: Ask your professor how you can include community-engaged learning and civic engagement into your studies.

 Developing Students’ Civic Responsibility